presicion25/Azure-Networks-and-Protocols/README.md

-3. Observe the ping request times out after the firewall rule was put in place
+3. Observe the ping request times out after the firewall rule was put in place (*note - The ping request timed out due to the ICMP traffic being denied as the firewall rule blocked the traffic)
 <p>
 <img src="https://imgur.com/dMWGgWi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>